famicomm/famicomm/README.md

 - 📫 How to reach me: @cdvhs_ on IG and cdvhs#0449 on Discord
 - 😄 Pronouns: he/him

 That's it!
-I'm not nothing special and I'm just having fun here.
+I'm nothing special and I'm just having fun here.